JosephBurris/Musser_Research/Drone_Class/README.md

   * @Errors: If this function is called, and no drone is already connected, then it will print the message "You are not connected to a drone yet"
   * Desc: This must be called after you are done using the current drone.
 While it is not required, if not done, other errors may occur with the drone.

+* (Hidden) drone.send_command(command)
+  * @Param: Command (String)
+  * @Output: Drone_Response (String)
+  * @Errors: View **(Reference 1)** This function will fail if a "non-command" function is sent when a drone is not sent to command.
+Also, if the function does not receive the response "Ok" from the drone, then it forces the drone to land as a safety precaution for the drone itself.
+  * Desc: This function is the function through which all other functions are sent.
+It essentially takes the String command sent by each individual command, encodes that command, sends the command to the drone, recieves a response back from the drone (if given), then returns back the response that the drone gave.

 * (IMPORTANT!) drone.command()
   * @Param: None
   * @Output: None